BadNintendo/StickPM/Install.md

 ---

 ### 1. Update System and Install Node.js and npm (Skip if already installed)
-Update your package list and install Node.js and npm:
+Update your package list and install Node.js and npm: (If issues with ? use Node 18.x to cure it)
 ```bash
 sudo apt update
 sudo apt install nodejs npm -y